Tanigashira Station: Layout

 The station consists of an island platform serving two tracks at grade with a siding.
 There is no station building but a shed has been set up at the station entrance as a waiting room.
 A level crossing and ramp leads to the island platform which also has a shelter.
 Parking and a bike shed are available at the station forecourt.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened what it then designated as the Miyazaki Line between Yoshimatsu and Kobayashi (then named Kobayashimachi) on 1 October 1912.
 In the second phase of expansion, the track was extended southeast to Tanigashira which opened as the eastern terminus on 11 May 1913.
 On 15 December 1923, the stretch of track between Yoshimatsu and Miyakonojō which included Tanigashira, was designated as part of the Nippō Main Line.
 On 6 December 1932, the same stretch was separated out and was designated as the Kitto Line with Miyakonojō as the starting point.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, Tanigashira came under the control of JR Kyushu.